An Interpretable Convolutional Neural Network Framework for Fluid Dynamics: Methodology

 This is minimised over the entire spatial domain ($n_x-2$ as the outer two points enforce the boundaries) and for all time steps in the simulation to get the value of $\boldsymbol{k}$.
 This training can also be extended to multiple cases by simply defining the loss function over multiple cases (batches) where matched $u_i^t$ and $u_i^{t+1}$ pairs can be shuffled for a wide range of Couette and Stokes' flows with varying boundaries.
 Note that Eq \eqref{MSE_training} and the convolution operator can be generalised to take multiple previous timesteps (e.g. $u_i^{t-1}$) in multi-step schemes like Adam-Bashforth or to predict multiple future steps by recursively applying the $\mathcal{F}_k$ operator.
 For presentational simplicity, these are not shown here.

-The CNN model can be trained with physics constraints using the PINNs approach: the constraint $A_n$ from equations \ref{eq:a}, \ref{eq:b} and \ref{eq:c} normalised by $C$, $\widetilde{\mathcal{A}}_i = {\mathcal{A}}_i/C$, yielding,

-which can be enforced during training via a Lagrange multiplier $\lambda_n$.
-These multipliers weight the constraint terms and are added to the loss in (\ref{MSE_training}), so the total loss equals the data loss plus the three Lagrange-weighted constraint terms; tuning $\lambda_n$ strengthens or relaxes each physical condition.
-The effect of the magnitude of these Lagrange multipliers is studied in the Appendix figure \ref{lagmultplot}, but are often chosen as zero so the constraints are not applied in general.
-Where PINNs is applied, these will be discussed in the various results.
+The CNN model can be trained with physics constraints using the PINNs approach: the constraint $A_n$ from equations 7a, 7b and 7c normalised by C, so $A_i =A_i/C$, which can be enforced during training via a Lagrange multiplier $\lambda_n$.
+These multipliers weight the constraint terms and are added to the loss in Eq.
+(9), so the total loss equals the data loss plus the three Lagrange-weighted constraint terms; tuning $\lambda_n$ strengthens or relaxes each physical condition.
+The effect of the magnitude of the Lagrange multipliers is elaborated in the Appendix, \ref{Pinnsstudy} (Figure \ref{lagmultplot}), but are often chosen as zero so the constraints are not applied in general.
+Relevant sections discuss these in context.
+Thus, where PINNs is applied, these will be discussed in the various results.
+The learned kernels were also checked using the von neumann amplification factor.
+For stability, the maximum value should remain below one, $max|G|\le1$.
+This can be added as a fourth PINNs physics constraint, penalising any learned kernel where $max|G|>1$.